preservim/vim-wordchipper/README.markdown

 # Features

-* Conveniently delete words (and other text objects) in Insert mode
+* Conveniently delete words (and other text objects) while in Insert mode
 * Current paragraph reformatted automatically when Vim’s autoformat is active
-* Useful when composing/editing text in code comments and with writing-oriented plug-ins like _pencil_
+* Useful with writing plug-ins like [vim-pencil][pn] and when composing code comments
 * Specify your own command, with the operation, text object, and motion
 * Pure Vimscript with no dependencies